 - Submit your application.

-- Take note of your Application Number after the registration.
+- Note your Application Number after the registration.

 - Print out your slip once your application is complete and submitted to the portal.